Gateshead F.C.

 Established in 1977 after Gateshead United folded, the club are known as the "Tynesiders" or the "Heed".
-There had been a Gateshead A.F.C. in the English Football League from 1930 to 1960, which had itself folded before Gateshead United had been established.
+There had been a Gateshead A.F.C. in the Football League from 1930 to 1960, which had folded before Gateshead United had been established.
 The current incarnation of the club began life in the Northern Premier League, winning Premier Division titles in the 1982–83 and 1985–86 seasons.
-However they were relegated out of the Conference in 1984 and 1987.
-They secured promotion back into the Conference at the end of the 1989–90 season, though would remain there only until another relegation in 1998.
-The club were further relegated out of the Northern Premier League Premier Division in 2003.
-They won the First Division play-offs in 2004 and the Premier Division play-offs in 2008, before winning promotion out of the Conference North with a second-placed finish in 2008–09.
-Gateshead spent the next decade in the top-flight of English football's non-League system, losing a play-off final in 2014, before they were demoted into the National League North in 2019 due to financial irregularities.
+However they were relegated from the Football Conference in 1984 and 1987.
+They secured promotion back to the Conference at the end of the 1989–90 season, though would remain there until another relegation in 1998.
+The club were further relegated from the Northern Premier League Premier Division in 2003.
+They won the First Division play-offs in 2004 and the Premier Division play-offs in 2008, before winning promotion from the Conference North with a second-placed finish in 2008–09.
+Gateshead spent the next decade in the top-flight of English football's non-League system, losing a play-off final in 2014, before they were demoted to the National League North in 2019 due to financial irregularities.
 They returned to the National League after winning the National League North in 2021–22.
+They won their first FA Trophy title in the 2023–24 season having finished as runners-up in the previous competition.